ryanleesipes/open-source-field-guide/how_to_be_open.md

 ## How to bring Mozilla's values into the open and into product creation

+All Mozilla projects and products should reflect values laid out in the [Mozilla Manifesto](https://www.mozilla.org/about/manifesto/).
+Everyone working on a Mozilla project should review the Manifesto.
+Below is a cheat sheet on how to apply these values to the work.

 ### Mozilla Manifesto Cheat Sheet - Core Values for All Projects

 **Open & Accessible**

 Keep the internet open, decentralized, and available to everyone.

 **Human-Centered**

 Design for individual empowerment, respect, and dignity.

 **Privacy & Security First**

 Make user privacy and security fundamental—not optional.

 **User Agency**

 Ensure people can control their digital lives and experiences.

 **Public Benefit Over Profit**

 Balance commercial success with a commitment to the public good.

 **Interoperability & Open Source**

 Embrace open standards and open-source development to promote innovation.

 **Transparency & Participation**

 Use transparent, community-driven processes that build trust and invite contribution.

 **Global Inclusion**

 Support a diverse, global community; design for equity and accessibility.

 ## Governance